Robert Forbes (bishop): Works

 Forbes began about 1760 to write in the Edinburgh Magazine, his articles being chiefly topographical and antiquarian.
 He took part in updating the communion office of the Scottish Episcopal Church, the editions of 1763, 1764, and 1765 being printed under his supervision.
 The Journals of his episcopal visitations were edited in 1886 by James Brown Craven.

 In the bishop's own lifetime appeared An Essay on Christian Burial, and the Respect due to Burying-Grounds, by a ‘Ruling Elder of the Church of Scotland’ (1765), and an Account of the Chapel of Roslin (1774).

 His major contribution to history is the ‘Lyon in Mourning,’ ten octavo volumes in manuscript, bound in black, and consisting of highly important primary sources related to the Jacobite Rising of 1745 and Hanoverian atrocities during its aftermath.

 The volumes date from 1747 to 1775; the first extracts were published (1834) under the title of Jacobite Memoirs, by Robert Chambers, from the originals in the Advocates' Library, Edinburgh.
 A complete edition appeared in 1895: The Lyon in Mourning, edited by Henry Paton, Scottish History Society, Edinburgh.

 These accounts were bound with up a number of relics of the same expedition.
-Among those Bishop Forbes interviewed in detail for the project was the Scottish Gaelic national poet and former Jacobite military officer Alasdair MacMhaighstir Alasdair, whose name is rendered as "Captain Alexander MacDonald".
+Among those Forbes interviewed in detail for the project was the Scottish Gaelic national poet and former Jacobite military officer Alasdair MacMhaighstir Alasdair, whose name is rendered as "Captain Alexander MacDonald".
 Another important source was a former staff officer to Prince Charles Edward Stuart; Captain Félix O'Neille y O'Neille, a member of the Gaelic nobility of Ireland from Creggan, County Armagh.